AnthonyTechnologies/python-styleguide/project_structure.md

 - Centralize tool configurations (ruff/flake8, black, isort, pytest, coverage, mypy, sphinx) inside pyproject.toml when supported.
 - Treat pyproject.toml as the source of truth for package metadata.
 - Keep versioning unified (prefer single-source versioning via package __init__ or Poetry’s version field).
+- When using Poetry, it’s acceptable to expose metadata via the PEP 621 [project] table and set dynamic fields (e.g., version, readme) that are sourced from [tool.poetry].
+Document this clearly in your README/CONTRIBUTING to avoid confusion.

 #### 3.1.2 Development Tools